Lift off: Singapore Airlines to boost U.S. presence with world's longest flight

 “While it’s early days, there will be questions whether the latest attempt at U.S. nonstops will be profitable for Singapore Airlines given the very intense competition in the Singapore-U.S. market, rising fuel prices and the large number of premium seats Singapore Airlines has to fill on the seven newly delivered A350-900ULRs,” he said.

-United Airlines offers non-stop flights from Singapore to San Francisco, while other carriers like Hong Kong’s Cathay Pacific Airways Ltd and Taiwan’s EVA Airways Corp compete with one-stop Singapore-U.S. offerings.
+United Airlines offers non-stop flights from Singapore to San Francisco, while other carriers like Hong Kong’s Cathay Pacific Airways Ltd (0293.HK) and Taiwan’s EVA Airways Corp (2618.TW) compete with one-stop Singapore-U.S. offerings.